Urvashi Rautela

-Urvashi Rautela (born 25 February 1994) is an Indian actress, model and beauty pageant titleholder who predominantly works in Hindi and Telugu films.
+Urvashi Rautela (/hi/; born 25 February 1994) is an Indian actress, model and beauty pageant titleholder who predominantly works in Hindi films.
 She gained prominence after winning the title of Miss Diva- Miss Universe India 2015, and representing India at Miss Universe 2015.
 She began her modelling career at the age of 15 and also previously won the title of Miss Teen India 2009.

 Rautela made her acting debut in 2013 with Singh Saab the Great (2013) and has since appeared in some notable films like Sanam Re (2016), Great Grand Masti (2016), Hate Story 4 (2018), Pagalpanti (2019), and Daaku Maharaaj (2025).

 Early life and education

-Rautela was born on 25 February 1994, in Kotdwar to Meera Rautela and Manwar Singh Rautela, in a Garhwali Rajput family.
+Rautela was born on 25 February 1994, in a Rajput family in Haridwar, Uttar Pradesh (now in Uttarakhand) to Manwar Singh Rautela, a Garhwali and Meera Rautela, a Kumaoni.

 Rautela was educated at St. Joseph's Convent School in Kotdwar.
 She is an alumna of Gargi College, Delhi.